keerthirag/cj-express-ai-tool/README.md

 # CJ Express AI Innovation Suite

-Welcome to the **CJ Express AI Innovation Suite**, a collection of Streamlit-based applications designed to empower **CJ Express**, a Thai supermarket chain, with cutting-edge tools for strategic decision-making, technology scouting, and innovation planning.
+Welcome to the **CJ Express AI Innovation Suite**, a collection of Streamlit-based applications designed to empower **CJ Express** with cutting-edge tools for strategic decision-making, technology scouting, and innovation planning.
 This suite leverages AI, data analytics, and user-friendly interfaces to support CJ Express's goals of global expansion, operational efficiency, and enhanced customer experience over a 3-5 year horizon.

 This README provides a detailed overview of each application, its functionality, setup instructions, and how to run the suite.
-Whether you're part of CJ Express's innovation team or a developer contributing to this project, this guide will help you navigate and utilize these tools effectively.

 ---